 The Reality Of Finding Work In Berlin In 2022 – It’s hard to believe that in early 2020, I hosted a workshop about how to find a job in Berlin, inspired by one of my blog posts on that very topic.
 At the time, I shared a slide that read “Finding a job in Berlin is almost a job in itself.” and advised that while it was possible to find a job in Berlin, that it was easier for some than it was for others.
-As the workshop unfolded and people shared their personal stories with one another, we collectively realized that this is an undeniable truth.
+As the workshop unfolded and people shared their personal stories with one another, we collectively realized this was (and is!) an undeniable truth.

 In this article, we’ll explore just why it’s easier for some than others and highlight certain realities you need to know about when looking for work in Berlin – or all of Germany for that matter.
 We’ll also address the ongoing effects of the pandemic, as well as the war un Ukraine, all of which have contributed to an alarming rise in inflation, massive layouts, a likely recession, and energy crisis.
 So while finding work isn’t impossible, it’s unfortunately, more difficult than it’s ever been.

 We believe it’s important to learn about the reality of working in Berlin long before you pack your bags and move here.
 If you know about potential obstacles you may face, you’ll know exactly what you need to do to overcome them, like learning German for example.
 We’ll also point you to plenty of resources to help you navigate the experience of looking for work in Berlin, like Make It In Germany’s quick check to find out about your chances at finding work here.

 Why It’s Hard To Find Work In Berlin

 1) Finding a job in Berlin is easier if your job is in demand

 If you work in a field that’s in demand, it’s definitely going to be easier for you to find a job in Berlin.
 Professions where Germany needs people include: